 - Music Boutique is the ship's Main Lounge (Piano Bar / Patisserie / Coffee House / Music Salon) with full-service bar, dance floor, grand piano and stage for live performances.
 Before and after dinner, at the Bar Lounge is played live music in various styles, including classical (also chamber concerts), jazz, blues.

-- Cafe Beethoven (patisserie) serves specialty coffee and gourmet sweets.
+- Cafe Beethoven (patisserie) serves speciality coffee and gourmet sweets.

-- At the Arts Salon are offered complimentary art and cratf activities and classes (including nesting doll / matryoshka painting classes).
+- The Arts Salon offers complimentary art and craft activities and classes (including nesting doll/matryoshka painting classes).

 - Kids room "Bremen Musicians" is an indoor playground with qualified (full-time) staff providing supervised activities for children ages 2 to 12.

-- On decks Main and Middle are available 24-hour Coffee Stations with complimentary drinks and snacks (coffee, hot water, packed tea, milk, cocoa, cookies).
+- On the Main and Middle decks, 24-hour Coffee Stations with complimentary drinks and snacks (coffee, hot water, packed tea, milk, cocoa, cookies) are available.